 mother of king George III, started developing a 3.6 ha large garden at the domain of White Lodge, Richmond in west London with the help of gardener William Aiton and botanist Lord Bute.
 William Chambers designed several structures for the garden, including the orangery and the pagoda.
 The botanical garden actually occupied just a small part of the garden, the rest was designed by Lancelot 'Capability' Brown.

-In 1772 King George III inherited Princess Augusta's garden after he had already inherited George II's country house in Kew, a 3ha large estate near the botanical garden.
+In 1772 King George III inherited Princess Augusta's garden after he had already inherited George II's country house in Kew, a three hectare large estate near the botanical garden.
 George III decided to join the two royal domains and he put

 Joseph Banks in charge of enlarging and planting the combined gardens.

 Joseph Banks had just returned from his journey around the world with Captain Cook and had collected a large amount of exotic plants on his trip.
 During his tenure at Kew, Banks established Kew Garden's reputation as one of the leading horticultural research centers in the world.
 The garden would continue to expand over the years.

 In 1841 the Kew Gardens were donated to the state.
 Soon after, several large greenhouses were added such as the famous Palm House